keklick1337/discover-portage-backend/README.md

 ### High Priority

+- [x] Implement portage backend service with KAuth
-- [ ] Implement actual package installation
+- [x] Implement actual package installation
+- [x] Implement package removal
-- [ ] Implement package removal
+- [ ] Implement version selecting for install
 - [ ] Add update check functionality
 - [ ] Implement package updates

 ### USE Flags

 - [x] Read USE flags from installed packages
-- [x] Display available USE flags
+- [x] Display available USE flags for installed package
+- [ ] Display available USE flags any package (ebuild parsing?)
 - [x] Read configured USE flags from `/etc/portage/package.use/`
 - [ ] Display message when USE flags was changed
 - [ ] Write USE flag changes